r4victor/tenthousandmeters/content/blog/python_bts_13.md

 The `t_bootstrap()` function does a number of things, but most importantly, it acquires the GIL and then enters the evaluation loop to execute the bytecode of the target function.

 To acquire the GIL, a thread first checks whether some other thread holds the GIL.
 If this is not the case, the thread acquires the GIL immediately.
 Otherwise, it waits until the GIL is released.
-It waits for a fixed time interval called the **switch interval** (5 ms by default), and if the GIL is not released during that interval, it sets the `gil_drop_request` flag.
-The GIL-holding thread sees this flag when it starts the next iteration of the evaluation loop and releases the GIL.
-One of the GIL-waiting threads acquires the GIL.
-It may or may not be the thread that set `gil_drop_request`.
+It waits for a fixed time interval called the **switch interval** (5 ms by default), and if the GIL is not released during that interval, it sets the `eval_breaker` and `gil_drop_request` flags.
+The `eval_breaker` flag tells the GIL-holding thread to suspend bytecode execution, and `gil_drop_request` tells why.
+The GIL-holding thread sees the flags when it starts the next iteration of the evaluation loop and releases the GIL.
+It notifies the GIL-awaiting threads, and one of them acquires the GIL.
+It may or may not be the thread that set the flags.

 That's the bare minimum of what we need to know about the GIL.
 Let me now demonstrate its effects that I was talking about earlier.
 If you find them interesting, proceed with the next sections in which we study the GIL in more detail.